Peru Travel Information

 If you do not find the answer to your specific question, please contact us directly.

 As you travel between different hotels, and you will have to handle your own baggage, please try to travel reasonably light.
 You should be able to lift and carry your own luggage.
-At some hotels, the coach may have to stop some distance short of the hotel entrance.
-Also, within some of the hotels there may be some long walks between the rooms and lobby area, which may include steps.
-Due to baggage restrictions on flights within Peru, your luggage should be kept to a maximum of 23kg (45lbs).
-Normally The major domestic airlines in Peru allow at least 4 kg of hand luggage (and often closer to 10 kg), and 23 -25 kg (Depending of the chosen Airline) checked baggage.
+At some hotels, the coach may have to stop some distance (some times 1 to 2 blocks) of the hotel entrance.
+(In the city of Cusco, Arequipa and Puno Buses or minibuses are not allow to enter close to the Main Plaza) Also, within some of the hotels there may be some long walks between the rooms and lobby area, which may include steps.
+Due to baggage restrictions on flights within Peru, your luggage should be kept to a maximum of 23kg (45lbs) and hand luggage max.
+8 kg).

 Your passport is often required when checking into hotels, for train, bus and air services and entrances to Tourist places (Example.
 Machu Picchu areas).